Conditions That Cause Foot Arch Pain After Running

 Read More >

-Kohler’s Disease is a condition that affects the Navicular Bone, which is located on the medial arch of the foot.
-It occurs in children, commonly between the ages of 4-7, but can be found in children as young as 2.
+Kohler’s Disease was first described by Alban Kohler in 1908, and it is a condition that affects the Navicular Bone, located on the medial arch of the foot.
+It occurs in children, commonly between the ages of 4-7, but can be found in children as young as 2 years old.

-The exact cause of Kohler’s Disease is unknown, but we know that it is a result of decreased blood flow to the Navicular bone resulting in avascular necrosis of the bone.
+The exact cause of Kohler’s Disease is unknown, but we know it results from decreased blood flow to the Navicular bone, resulting in avascular necrosis.

-On plain films, the navicular will have standard avascular necrosis (AVN) characteristics, including sclerosis, fragmentation, and flattening.
+The navicular will have standard avascular necrosis (AVN) characteristics on plain films, including sclerosis, fragmentation, and flattening.

 A Paediatric Physical Therapist is in an excellent position to offer appropriate treatment for Kohler’s Disease.
-In severe cases, the patient may be recommended a period in a cast or a walker boot for 4-6 weeks until their pain has subsided.
+In severe cases, the patient may be recommended a cast or walker boot period for 4-6 weeks until their pain has subsided.
+Initially, this may be non-weight-bearing that progresses to weight-bearing in weeks 4-6.

 Upon removal of the walker boot, advice on the most appropriate supportive footwear is recommended.
 Strengthening exercises for the foot and ankle are recommended for muscular weakness that develops from the time spent in a boot.